turingschool/front-end-curriculum/lessons/promises.md

 forProjectsToBeRetrieved();
 ```

 In this example, we call a function: `getProjectsForStudents`.
-Though this might look like a typical function, it actually returns a Promise object, which does two very important things:
+Though this might look like a typical function, the developer who wrote it decided that it would return a Promise object.
+By returning a Promise object, this function does two very important things:

-1. It makes the function asynchronous, allowing it to run in the background and giving the rest of our code a chance to continue execution.
+1. It automatically becomes asynchronous, allowing it to run in the background and giving the rest of our code a chance to continue execution.
 2. It gives us access to two methods: `.then()` and `.catch()`.

 If the function completes successfully, the Promise object is considered **resolved**, and our `.then()` block will execute.
 Within this block, we are automatically given a result that we can work with (e.g. data from an API endpoint).
 In this example, we are given project data for our students and we'll render them to the DOM.